hardy613/es6-notes/async-vs-sync.md

 `fs.writeFile` is asynchronous so `console.log('end script')` is called before the work `writeFile` has to do.
 Doing this action synchronouly sould require a try catch and the synchronous version of `writeFile` - `writeFileSync`.
-If `err` is set it would be thrown and the `console.log`'s would not be called.
+If `err` is set it would be thrown causing `console.log` not be called.

 ```js
 const fs = require('fs')